Mini2Inz/dockerfiles/README.md

 ```
 5 172.17.0.2 1234
 ```
-5 bots will try to connect server with an IP 172.17.0.2 that listens on por 1234.
+5 bots will try to connect server with an IP 172.17.0.2 that listens on port 1234.
 Default credentials are root/12345.

 ### Start botnet